medavidallsop/old-post-notice/readme.txt

 = Can I customize the notice text with code? =

 Yes.
 Use the `old_post_notice_notice_text` filter hook to modify the notice text.
 This filter receives the raw notice text (with replacements, e.g., `[date]`) and allows you to add custom content or modify the text before it's processed.

+= Can I add content before custom metabox content when using append behavior? =

+Yes.
+Use the `old_post_notice_text_before_append` filter hook to add content before an appended notice which is set on a post.
+For example, if you're appending links to newer posts in your notice, you can add a heading via this hook.

+This will display: [Default notice] + "Check out these newer posts:" + [Your appended notice].

 == Screenshots ==